intuition-dev/mbMobile/B-M/docs/phonegap.md

 - handle the device ready event
 - load 'cordova.js'

 1. You should have a SPA web app deployed in the cloud before this step.
 And it will be a lot easier if the web app files are mounted, easier to edit.
-Test that your debugger(eg. jsConsole.com) is working with any regular web page.
+Test that your debugger(eg. console.re) is working with any regular web page.

 2. Create and account on Kobiton.com, or similar mobile device emulator service in the cloud.